Medicinal Garden

 Target system: Nervous System, Respiratory System, Muscular System

-Use: Works as a stimulant, increases mental clarity, dilated respiratory canals, expectorant and detoxifier.
-Has antibacterial properties, cleans wounds, insect bites, abrasions of the skin, and swollen gums.
-May also ease menstrual pains, muscular pains and pains with arthritis.
+Use: Mint works as a stimulant, increasing mental clarity and dilating respiratory canals.
+It also is used as an expectorant and detoxifier.
+Mint has antibacterial properties, making it useful for cleaning wounds, insect bites, abrasions of the skin, and swollen gums.
+It may also ease menstrual pains, muscular pains and pains with arthritis.

 Preparation: Medicinal Parts- aerial parts.
-The leaves are mostly made into teas, consumed, cooked.
-Mint is made into a large variety of commercial items, lotions, perfume, etc. Made into tinctures, essential oils and salves.
+The leaves are mostly made into teas, consumed, or cooked.
+Mint is made into a large variety of commercial items, including lotions, perfume, tinctures, essential oils and salves.

 Oriental Poppy